 The best price found from United States to Manila is on March 3rd, 2019, travelling with Singapore Airlines.
 See more options, compare prices and book: search flights.

-All international flights in and out of Manila use one of the three main terminals of Ninoy Aquino International Airport in Manila's south, while many domestic flights use a fourth, domestic, terminal.
-The four terminals share runways, but they are not particularly close to each other.
-‘Airport Loop’ shuttle vans (P20, 7am to 10pm) link the four terminals, but it's slow and sporadic, so take a taxi if you're in a hurry.
+All international flights in and out of Manila use one of the three main terminals (Terminal 1, Terminal 2, Terminal 3) of Ninoy Aquino International Airport in Manila's south, while many domestic flights use a fourth, domestic, terminal (Terminal 4).

 The following airlines fly domestically in and out of Manila.
 All have ticket offices at their terminal of departure or around town.

 Air Juan Daily seaplanes to Puerto Galera (P5500, 20 minutes) at 7.10am, hopping to Boracay on Mondays, Tuesdays, Thursdays and Saturdays.

 Air Swift Serves El Nido from its own separate terminal near Terminal 4.

 AirAsia Flights to Caticlan (for Boracay), Cebu, Davao, Kalibo, Puerto Princesa, Tacloban and Tagbilaran.

 Cebu Pacific Primary domestic budget carrier with dozens of routes out of Manila.

 Philippine Airlines Flagship carrier with scores of domestic routes.

 Skyjet Serves Batanes, Coron, Caticlan and Siargao.